MileHacker Logo

 Transportation Savings

-• Use TransJogja buses for city transport; they are very affordable.
+• Use TransJogja buses for getting around the city; they are highly affordable.

 • Utilize Gojek/Grab motorcycle options (GoRide/GrabBike) for solo travel; these are cheaper than cars.